The Best Men's Bike Shorts and Bibs of 2017

 Types of Cycling Shorts

 So now that you know the difference in road and mountain biking needs and in tight and baggy shorts.
 You have settled on form-fitting cycling shorts, but now you might ask yourself, bibs vs. shorts?
 Our testing combined shorts and bibs into one category to find what works best for someone on a bike.
 Although some riders prefer bibs for longer rides, we found that the application of the two is interchangeable — shorts and bibs are both appropriate for short, medium, and long rides.
 We cover the topic a little more in-depth in our Buying Advice article, where you can also find some more points on what to consider when purchasing a bike short or bib.

 Padding & protection is one of the most important factors in choosing the right short or bib.
-This feature differentiates bike shorts from any other athletic short out there, and can mean the difference between cruising happily for the majority of the day or walking your bike due to saddle fatigue.
+This feature differentiates bike shorts from any other athletic short out there and can mean the difference between cruising happily for the majority of the day or walking your bike due to saddle fatigue.

 The fabric also plays a major role here.
 As with most everything measured in RPMs, the less friction in the system, the better it runs.
-Having nylon, lycra, and polyester materials reduces air drag as well as friction between your body and the saddle, thus increasing your efficiency.
+Having nylon, spandex, and polyester materials reduces air drag as well as rub friction between your body and the saddle, thus increasing your efficiency.
 A greater pedal efficiency means better posture, a faster speed, and less fatigue.
-Efficiency & pedal friendliness can be harder to gauge on shorter rides, which is why it was imperative to get into the mid- to long-range distance with each short we tested.
+Efficiency and pedal friendliness can be harder to gauge on shorter rides, which is why it was imperative to get into the mid- to long-range distance with each short we tested.

 Fit & comfort is another integral part of any proper short for road biking, and the main functionality of the shorts or bibs is to make your time cycling more comfortable.
 The chamois also plays a large role in the comfort of your ride.
 It must be thick enough, dense enough, the right size, and in the right place in order to maintain a level of comfort, especially for the longer rides that stretch to the 7 or 8-hour mark.
-However, it can take as little as 15 minutes in the saddle to get that numb feeling creeping from the ischium to the perineum, which isn't a very good feeling at all.
+However, it can take as little as 15 minutes in the saddle to get that numb feeling creeping from the ischia to the perineum, which isn't a very good feeling at all.

 Breathability also regulates temperature, which can be a major factor in endurance.
 A few degrees difference in temperature changes the efficiency of your aerobic system — running too warm decreases the efficiency.
 For long durations in the saddle, you want a short that will allow airflow to keep you cool.